Maine-eDNA/medna-metadata/README.md

-# medna-metadata
-Maine-eDNA metadata - a data management system for tracking environmental DNA samples
+# Maine-eDNA metadata - a data management system for tracking environmental DNA samples

 *The modules in Maine-eDNA metadata have not yet been fully tested and migrated.
 This message will be updated after successful implementation with the following Docker commands.*